Maria Vladimirovna of Staritsa: Marriage and issue

+Biography

 Upon her husband's death, Jerome Horsey escorted Maria from the Bishopric of Courland to the court of Boris Godunov.
 Although Horsey proposed to marry her, Godunov was anxious to get rid of a potential claimant to the throne.
 As a result, Maria was forced to take the veil and entered a convent adjacent to the Troitse-Sergiyeva Lavra.

 In 1609, she entered into correspondence with her false cousin, False Dmitry II, who had proclaimed himself Tsar.
 Her subsequent fate is not documented.

+Death and burial

+There are various resources about her death.
+In some documents she died on 13 May 1610, but in other resources, she died after 1611.